 But more importantly, there would be no significant change.
 Sure, making it cheaper to organise equity issues might be passed on to the customer thus lowering the costs of listing.
 This could result in companies listing earlier, which then would speed up the ecosystem a little.
 But I think overall this could hardly be called revolutionary.

-Stories aren't build overnight
+Stories aren't built overnight

 Instead, I feel that the way forward for equity crowdfunding is in encompassing the whole spectrum from seed stage to IPO.
 Resisting the urge to focus solely on big transactions pays off in the future as platforms are involved in building good equity stories.
 Crowdfunding platforms should follow businesses from start to exit and beyond, because good stories make for happy investors.